 Gardens developed over the last 30 years surrounding the last workable water mill in Clydesdale.
 Water wheel will be rotating, river levels permitting.
-A large collection of over 200 different ornamental trees with shrubs and herbaceous and a large vegetable and fruit garden.
+A large collection of over 200 different ornamental trees with shrubs and herbaceous plants, as well as a large vegetable and fruit garden.
 The mill lade (stream) flows through the centre, providing diverse habitats including Candelabra primula in late May.
 Large collection of tulips and narcissus in early spring followed by glorious display of flowering cherry and crab apples.
-Wildlife protection and enhancement is a priority.
+Wildlife protection and enhancement are priorities.
 Also visible are archaeological remains of the medieval grain milling, flax processing and a foundry.
-(The bell in Carmichael village was made here).
-A vote of thanks following a visit from the Hardy Plant Society: "You have a fantastic garden Ken, but the best part about it is the small water feature on the side" He meant the River Clyde!
+(The bell in Carmichael village was made here.)
+A vote of thanks following a visit from the Hardy Plant Society: ‘You have a fantastic garden Ken, but the best part about it is the small water feature on the side’ - he meant the River Clyde!

-Directions: Just off the A73 Lanark to Biggar road ½ mile east of the Hyndford Bridge.
+Directions: Just off the A73 Lanark to Biggar road a half mile east of the Hyndford Bridge.

 Admission £5.00, children free.

 · Donation to SGS Beneficiaries.